Table of Contents

 Sedation with diazepam can be used to control withdrawal symptoms.
 It should be used with caution to avoid hepatic encephalopathy.
 Vitamin supplements should be started as soon as possible.
 Thiamine is mandatory to avoid Wernicke encephalopathy.

 Patients with Wernicke encephalopathy treated with low doses of thiamine have a mortality rate of about 20% and high rate of development of Korsakoff psychosis.
-Thiamine should be administered intramuscular for alcoholic patients, coma patients and head injury patients at a dose of 250 mg daily for 3 days as a prophylaxis.
+Thiamine should be administered intramuscularly for alcoholic patients, coma patients and head injury patients at a dose of 250 mg daily for 3 days as a prophylaxis.
 Higher doses are needed for Wernicke encephalopathy.
 Thiamine is utilized by the body for glucose metabolism, this is why it is mandatory to replenish the stores of thiamine in the body before starting the treatment.

 Treatment of Wernicke encephalopathy

-Early treatment and hospitalization is crucial to prevent memory loss.
+Early treatment and hospitalization are crucial to prevent memory loss.
 Patients should be hospitalized and admitted to the ICU if there is disturbed consciousness or coma.
 Once the case progresses to Korsakoff psychosis and memory loss, it is irreversible.

 Treatment consists of 500 mg thiamine intramuscular three times/day for at least 2 days or until clinical improvement.
 Other vitamins supplementation and nutritional support should be considered as needed.